aetperf/aetperf.github.io/_posts/2021-03-24-Quick-data-exploration-with-pandas,-matplotlib-and-seaborn.md

 ## Departement with the worst COVID-19 rate

-First we need to select departments with a rather large population size (at least 50000 inhabitants):
+First we need to select departments with a rather large population size (at least 50000 inhabitants for example):

 ```python